MuhammadMohtashim/GuardianAngel/README.md

 ## 🧠 **Project Overview**

-**Guardian Angel** is a comprehensive health monitoring and emergency response system designed to showcase expertise across multiple embedded systems disciplines, including:
+**Guardian Angel** is a comprehensive health monitoring and emergency response system designed to be used by the wearer to alert emergency contacts in case of emergency.
+The project includes:

 - **Medical Devices**
 - **AI/ML**
 - **Robotics**
 - **IoT Communication**

-This project emphasizes:
+This project emphasises:
 - Multi-MCU coordination
 - Real-time processing
 - Robust wireless communication